Looking for the cost to replace your shingle roof online can be frustrating.

 A 3-tab shingle roof on a Florida home with a split level or 2 or 3 stories.
 Complex, with a chimney or a skylight and several valleys, the average cost is $10,600.

 This shingle was first designed to look like real wood shingles.
-And personally, I believe that these shingles look best in shades of brown.
+Personally, I believe that these shingles look best in shades of brown.
 Because the roof looks a lot like real wood shakes shingles in shades of brown.

 Architectural roofs are also the most popular asphalt shingles installed on homes in Florida and the United States.